CompOmics/compomics.github.io/denovogui/_posts/2015-10-15-releasenotes.md

 ---

+**Changes in DeNovoGUI 1.7.12 (October 15.
+2015):**

+ * BUG FIX: The peptide matches export now works again.
+ * BUG FIX: Fixed a bug where the PTM mappings for the de novo algorithms where not saved correctly in the search parameters.

+---

 **Changes in DeNovoGUI 1.7.11 (October 14.
 2015):**

  * FEATURE IMPROVEMENT: Extended the user selected file methods to support suggested/default file names.